 2. Company history – Company profiles are basically like an “about us” page.
 You’ll want to include important facts about your company history, your mission statement, corporate philosophy, and any other relevant company information you can think of.
 You can organize it as a “fast facts” style page if you want, where key facts are laid out in a bulleted list.

-3. Contact info – It’s important that you’re easily accessible to the media.
+3. Contact info for the company’s media spokespeople – It’s important that you’re easily accessible to the media.
 You never know when they’ll want to get in touch to do a story, so make sure the contact information you provide includes the best way to reach you.
 Have a phone number and email address on your contact page.
-You can even include a contact form on your website.
+You can even include a contact form or chat function that goes specifically to the media team in your newsroom’s homepage.

 4. Executive bios – You don’t have to go ridiculously in depth in your executive bios.
 Just make sure you have a short paragraph with key information about the top executives at your company.
 Include the title of the employee, length of time served at your company, and any relevant experience.
 Remember, just stick to the facts.
 That’s all reporters care about.